hapax/hapax.github.io/assets/hacker.md

 introduction to modern physics using basic high school maths.
 This is a virtual successor to the
 [UBC Physics Circle](https://outreach.phas.ubc.ca/events/metro-vancouver-physics-circle/).
+A (rapidly evolving) outline of planned topics is below.

 #### Details